 Medical Acupuncture and Dry Needling

 Medical acupuncture is a therapeutic technique that involves inserting fine needles into points across the body to encourage healing and pain relief.
-The needles used in acupuncture are not very thick, not much thicker than a hair, and are inserted at a depth of around 3mm to 2cm depending on the part of the body the needle is being inserted into.
+The needles used in acupuncture are not very thick, not much thicker than a hair, and are inserted at a depth of around 3mm to 2cm depending on the part of the body that the needle is being inserted into.

 Traditional Chinese medicine has been using acupuncture for the millennium as a treatment for a wide range of conditions from infertility to muscular pain.
 Recently there has been an increase in interest in the West, studies have been done to test the efficacy of acupuncture and the traditional Chinese explanations as to why it works involving chi and energy flow have attempted to be explained using anatomical and physiological models.
 Medical acupuncture and dry needling are interchangeable terms to describe acupuncture used within this context rather than acupuncture used in traditional Chinese medicine in the context of chi and energy flow.